cloudposse/github-action-auto-format/README.md

 -->

-Github Action Auto-format runs several repository "hygiene"-related tasks for repositories:
+Github Action Auto-Format runs several repository "hygiene" tasks for repositories:
 - The `readme` target will rebuild `README.md` from `README.yaml`.
 - The `github_format` target adds all of Cloud Posse's standard repository housekeeping files (including GitHub Actions workflows) to the repository's `.github` folder.
 - The `terraform_format` target ensures consistent formatting across all Terraform files in the repository.